 It was common Anglo-Saxon practice to form a quire from four sheets of parchment - folded to make eight leaves.
 It seems likely that the poem was written on one such quire, and that, before the seventeenth century, the outer sheet (i.e. the first and last leaves) became detached and lost.
 It has been estimated (D.G.
 Scragg 'The Battle of Maldon') that fewer than sixty lines have been lost from the beginning of the poem, with slightly more from the end.The manuscript found its way into the collection of Sir Robert Bruce Cotton (1571-1631).

 The poem, with a selection of other items, was bound into a volume: Cotton Otho A xii.
 Cotton used a unique cataloguing system.
-Otho A xii was the twelfth book on the top shelf of a bookcase, which was topped by a bust of the Roman emperor Otho.On Saturday 23rd October 1731, the library housing the Cottonian collection was devastated by fire.
-The sole surviving manuscript of 'Beowulf' was damaged in the fire, but among the many works totally destroyed was 'The Battle of Maldon'.
+Otho A xii was the twelfth book on the top shelf of a bookcase, which was topped by a bust of the Roman emperor Otho.On Saturday 23rd October 1731 there was a fire in the building housing the Cottonian collection.
+Among the many works totally destroyed was 'The Battle of Maldon'.
 Fortunately, a transcript of the poem had previously been made, by one John Elphinston.
 This transcript had been used, by historian Thomas Hearne, to produce a printed version in 1726.
 In the early 1930s, Elphinston's transcript was discovered among papers belonging to Hearne.
 On linguistic grounds, D.G.
 Scragg suggests that the poem was composed in the late-10th or early-11th century.
 The poem, as it now exists, begins with Byrhtnoth deploying his troops for battle.
 He orders them to dismount and chase their horses clear of the site.
 He rides amongst them, giving instruction and encouragement, before himself dismounting amongst his most loyal retainers.

 The battle of Maldon is mentioned in the 'Vita Sancti Oswaldi' (Life of St.Oswald), written c.1000 (usually attributed to Byrhtferth of Ramsey).
 Byrhtnoth is said to have been "tall of stature standing above the rest".
 Reference is made to "the swan-white hair of his head" and "the weakness of his body".
 Indeed, the evidence suggests that Byrhtnoth (who became ealdorman of Essex in 956) was over sixty years old at the time of the battle.Byrhtnoth's men are facing a Viking army across a tidal river - the Pante (now the Blackwater).
 A Viking spokesman (none of the Vikings are named) calls across the water.
 He demands tribute, saying it would be in Byrhtnoth's interests to buy peace, rather than to engage in battle.
 Byrhtnoth replies that he will not give up without a fight, and orders his men to take up positions along the river-bank.
 At length, the tide recedes, exposing a narrow causeway.